MichielvNederpelt/TMD-ASSIGN-2/README.md

 - Tessel Wisman
 - Michiel van Nederpelt

-overview of how to run the scripts:
+Overview of how to run the scripts:
 - Step 1: Run preprocess.py.
 This script preprocesses the original file into several files, adding features and extracting predicates and arguments via a rule-based approach.